convoluted-m/AIE-Certification-Challenge/README.md

 - FastAPI backend (`api/index.py`) initialises the hybrid RAG pipeline and agent on startup
 - LangChain `create_agent()` with two `@tool` functions handles user queries
 - Next.js frontend (`frontend/`) provides a chat UI served at `localhost:3000`
+- Public deployment was not implemented by design as this would violate the privacy-first assumption of this app.

 Prototype UI screenshot: